Memorandum of Understanding

 Collectively referred to as the “Participants”

-WHEREAS the Canada Elections Act (the CEA)contains substantive rules on communications with electors including obligations relating to such communications and offences for various prohibitions;
+WHEREAS the Canada Elections Act (the CEA) contains substantive rules on communications with electors including offences and violations for various obligations and prohibitions;

-WHEREAS Division 1.1 of Part 16.1 of the CEA contains rules governing Voter Contact Calling Services that will come into force at the next dissolution of Parliament;
+WHEREAS Division 1.1 of Part 16.1 (the Division) of the CEA contains rules governing Voter Contact Calling Services;

 WHEREAS, inter alia, the provisions of this Division require that Calling Service Providers and certain other parties engaged in voter contact calling services during a federal election file registration notices with the CRTC with identifying information and documents;